Polypyrrole: Applications

 PPy and related conductive polymers have two main application in electronic devices and for chemical sensors and electrochemical applications.

 Research trends

 PPy is a potential vehicle for drug delivery.
 The polymer matrix serves as a container for proteins.

 Polypyrrole has been investigated as a catalyst support for fuel cells and to sensitize cathode electrocatalysts.

 Together with other conjugated polymers such as polyaniline, poly(ethylenedioxythiophene) etc., polypyrrole has been studied as a material for "artificial muscles", a technology that offers advantages relative to traditional motor actuating elements.

 Polypyrrole was used to coat silica and reverse phase silica to yield a material capable of anion exchange and exhibiting hydrophobic interactions.

 Polypyrrole was used in the microwave fabrication of multiwalled carbon nanotubes, a rapid method to grow CNT's.

 A water-resistant polyurethane sponge coated with a thin layer of polypyrrole absorbs 20 times its weight in oil and is reusable.

 The wet-spun polypyrrole fibre can be prepared chemical polymerization pyrrole and DEHS as dopant.

+Polypyrrole is often used as a coating material to accelerate synthetic mimics of cosmic dust into impact ionisation mass spectrometers, which are used on space missions to analyse the composition of their parent bodies.